dariuszdawidowski/grind-wallet/README.md

 ## Compatibility

-Works in Chrome, Firefox, and other browsers that support compatible extensions (like Opera, Edge).
+Works in Chrome, Firefox, and other browsers that support compatible extensions (Opera, Edge and Brave).

 ## Installation